Olivia Nuzzi

-Olivia Nuzzi (/ˈnuːtsi/ NOOT-see; born January 6, 1993) is an American writer and editor who serves as the West Coast Editor of Vanity Fair.
-Prior to her time at Vanity Fair, Nuzzi was the Washington, D.C., correspondent for New York magazine from 2017 to 2024 and a writer for The Daily Beast covering the Donald Trump 2016 presidential campaign.
-In September 2024, New York placed her on leave after she disclosed having an affair with Robert F. Kennedy Jr. while she was reporting on his 2024 campaign.
-The following month, Nuzzi and New York "parted ways".
+Olivia Nuzzi (born January 6, 1993) is an American writer and editor who briefly was the West Coast Editor of Vanity Fair.
+She was the Washington, D.C. correspondent for New York magazine from 2017 to 2024 and a writer for The Daily Beast covering the Donald Trump 2016 presidential campaign.
+In September 2024, New York placed her on leave after she disclosed having an affair with Robert F. Kennedy Jr. while reporting on his 2024 campaign.
+The following month, Nuzzi and New York "parted ways."
+She published a memoir entitled American Canto in 2025.

 Early life and education

 Nuzzi was born in New York City, the daughter of Kelly and John Nuzzi.
-John Nuzzi, who was born in Brooklyn, New York, worked for the New York City Department of Sanitation for 20 years and died in December 2015.
+She has a brother, Jonathan.
+John Nuzzi was born in Brooklyn, New York.
+He worked for the New York City Department of Sanitation for 20 years, including at the site of 9/11, and died in December 2015.
 Nuzzi wrote about her father after his death for The Daily Beast.
-Her mother, Kelly Nuzzi, died in February 2021.
-After her death, Nuzzi wrote about her for New York.
-She has a brother, Jonathan.
+Her mother, Kelly Nuzzi, a former catalog model, who had Olivia when she was 30, died in February 2021.
+After her death, Nuzzi wrote about her for New York in a piece about Jill Biden and grief.

 Nuzzi grew up in the River Plaza neighborhood of Middletown Township, New Jersey.
-Nuzzi attended and graduated from Middletown High School South.
-She attended Fordham University.
+She attended and graduated from Middletown High School South and attended Fordham University.

-In 2010, Nuzzi, as "Livvy," released a song titled "Jailbait," as part of an attempt to launch a music career.
+In 2010, Nuzzi, as "Livvy" (also reportedly Kennedy's later nickname for her), released a song titled "Jailbait", as part of an attempt to launch a music career.